- Product: Voyager

 - These errors can occur if GDC needs to be restarted on the server.

 - These errors can also occur if the memory allotment for the jobd and gdcsvr processes is insufficient.

 Before going through the "Add Memory" procedure described below, kill any GDC processes that are running and then restart GDC as per the instructions found in the following article, and then retest GDC to see if the issue is resolved:

 How to find out whether Voyager Global Data Change (GDC) is running

 Contact Voyager Support (login required) to request assistance in making the following change; OR use the "Add Memory" procedure found below to increase the Java heap size for gdcsvr and jobd.

 Procedure to Add Memory for gdcsvr and jobd

 The following procedure assumes a basic understanding of the linux/unix command line.
 Ex Libris recommends always backing up configuration files before making changes.
 Please contact Voyager support for assistance if you are uncomfortable with the following procedure or are unable to access your server:

-- Log into the server and for the affected instance, open /m1/voyager/xxxdb/ini/voyager.env.
+- Log into the server as the voyager user and for the affected instance, open /m1/voyager/xxxdb/ini/voyager.env.